danchoi/herbalizer/README.md

 1. XML Doctype (!!!
 XML) declarations; HTML Doctype declarations are supported
 1. Single-line Ruby expressions that are purely for side effect and not for output; an extra <% end %> will be created.
 (This is bad practice anyway)

 Eventually I hope to cover more of these edge cases.
-As you can see, HAML syntax is not mnemonically [compact](http://www.faqs.org/docs/artu/ch04s02.html).
-It's getting even less so over time.

-I like ERB.
-It's simple and won't change.
-It has a cognitively small footprint.
-It's easier to teach to beginners and other people who can help you maintain and edit your view templates.